AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/dropbox-modules.md

   </tr>
   <tr>
    <td> <p>Requested Visibility</p> </td>
-   <td> <p>Select whether the link is public, for team, or password restricted.</p> <p>Note: Team only and Access with password options are only available to users who have Dropbox Pro or higher version.</p> </td>
+   <td> <p>Select whether the link is public, for team, or password restricted.</p> <p>Note: [!UICONTROL Team only] and [!UICONTROL Access with password] options are only available to users who have Dropbox Pro or higher version.</p> </td>
   </tr>
   <tr>
    <td>Link's Expiration Date</td>
    <td> <p> Enter the date and time when the link will expire and will be no longer accessible.
 If this field is left empty, the link will not expire.
-For a list of supported date and time formats, see <a href="../../workfront-fusion/mapping/type-coercion.md" class="MCXref xref" data-mc-variable-override="">Type coercion in Adobe Workfront Fusion</a>.</p> <p>Note: Team only and Access with password options are only available to users who have Dropbox Pro or higher versions.</p> </td>
+For a list of supported date and time formats, see <a href="../../workfront-fusion/mapping/type-coercion.md" class="MCXref xref" data-mc-variable-override="">Type coercion in Adobe Workfront Fusion</a>.</p> <p>Note: [!UICONTROL Team only] and [!UICONTROL Access with password] options are only available to users who have [!UICONTROL Dropbox] Pro or higher versions.</p> </td>
   </tr>
   <tr>
    <td> <p>Link's Access Level</p> </td>